EjubBeg/Master/README.md

 # Master
-This Repository is used to store all important scripts, files or datasets for my Masterwork.
-It should exceed the understanding of the practical work from the Masterthesis.
+This Repository is used to store all important scripts, files, or logs for my master's.

-Configuration -> Has all configuration related commands
+Dataset -> Contains the Dataset as the Labeling and ML evaluation code

-Logging -> All commands and script used for Logging
+Performance -> Contains the performance measurements and the code to show the results

-Testbed -> Contains the Tetsbed Applications
+Testbed -> Contains the Testbed Applications with the logging methods